Should you sell your diesel car?

 That leaves the owners of smaller diesel-engined cars who are considering selling.
 Although values have certainly fallen for those models, there’s still some positive news.
 Lower prices are still appealing to plenty of buyers less concerned with anti-pollution regulations than getting a good deal.
 So your car should sell quickly.

-The alternative is upgrading via one of the manufacturer diesel car scrappage schemes.
+The alternative is upgrading via a manufacturer’s diesel car scrappage scheme.
 If your car is old enough to only meet Euro 4 emissions standards or earlier, you could save thousands on a new model.

-Various manufacturers have offered up to around £8,000 from the price of a new car when you trade-in an eligible vehicle.
+Various manufacturers have previously offered up to around £8,000 from the price of a new car when you trade in an eligible vehicle.
 And the offer is normally based on age rather than the condition.

 What is the diesel Toxin Tax?

-There are various measures being introduced to encourage people away from diesel engines, and ultimately into zero emission vehicles.
+There are various measures being introduced to discourage people from diesel engines, in favour of zero-emission vehicles.
 But it’s the urban anti-pollution measures known as the ‘diesel toxin tax’ that have become most widely publicised.

 The charges are a response to the premature deaths in the UK occurring from high levels of Nitrogen Dioxide (NO2) in the air.
 Diesel engines are the primary source.
 Urban pollution has led to the UK being warned by the European Commission to reduce the levels of NO2.

 So if you’re looking to sell a diesel car, it’s important to consider how often you visit major cities.
 If it’s once or twice a year, then the additional charges will be negligible.
-But if you’re commuting every day, the costs will add up unless you buy a Euro 6 compliant diesel car.
+But if you’re commuting every day in and around urban areas, the costs will add up.

 Will diesel cars be banned?

-Various countries, including the UK, have made pledges to phase out all internal combustion engines from sale in the next few decades, with the sale of new diesel and petrol cars to be banned in the UK from 2030.
-But it’s extremely unlikely that used diesel cars will be banned outright in the foreseeable future, however taxes will inevitably rise.
+Various countries, including the UK, have made pledges to phase out all internal combustion engines from sale in the next few decades, with the sale of new diesel and petrol cars to be banned in the UK from 2035.
+However, it’s extremely unlikely that used diesel cars will be banned outright in the foreseeable future, although taxes will inevitably rise.

-In total there are around 200 low emission zones currently operating across Europe.
+As of July 2022 there are 320 low emission zones operating across Europe, this is expected to rise above 500 by the end of 2025.
 The result is that a diesel ban is unlikely to be needed.
-If diesel cars do ever disappear from the roads, it will be due to a drop in consumer demand.
+If diesel cars do ever disappear from the roads, it will be due to a drop in consumer demand and industrial production.

-With modern diesel engines meeting ever-tougher environmental rules, they’re likely to continue until the point that electric cars make more sense for the majority of buyers, rather than ever being subject to an outright ban.
+With modern diesel engines meeting ever-tougher environmental rules, they’re likely to continue until the point that electric cars are more accessible and available for the majority of buyers.

 Diesel taxes and charges